eliwang1/SportsStoreOld/README.md

 Add invoice.html and convert it to pdf through wkhtmltopdf.
 I split SportsStore solution into two layers (or projects): SportsStore.FrontEnd and SportsStore.WebApi (Backend/Asp.net WebApi).
 Please see SportsStore.png.
 I further split SportsStore.WebApi into two layers (or projects): SportsStore.WebApi and SportsStore.Domain.
 Please see SportsStore.png.
+Move sendMail and creatPdf from OrdersController.cs to OrderRepository.cs